Financially reviewed by Patrick Flood, CFA.

 - No Options/FOREX

-- One trading window
+- Two trading windows

 - No automatic tax loss harvesting